Zakeru/arsac_website/sites/all/modules/views_accelerator/README.txt

 2) You can compare the performance of the view with and without the accelerator by switching on the summary statistics for selected users on the module's configuration page.
-Then open two browser windows and execute the same View once with and once without this module's accelerated pseudo-cache.
+Then open two browser windows and execute the same View once with, and once without this module's accelerated pseudo-cache.
 Compare and contrast.

 CAVEATS
 =======
-Remember: Views Accelerator works by not fully rendering Views results, i.e. it leaves the results pretty much in their raw form.
+Remember: Views Accelerator works by not fully rendering Views results, i.e. it leaves most results pretty much in their raw form.
 If full rendering is important to you, you'll find little benefit from this module.
-You get the best benefits when: o your view produces a lot of items (rows * columns) o you don't have a pager or a pager with may items per page o the raw data is more important than the rendered data View-driven maps that cannot be cached are usually great beneficiaries.
+You get the best benefits when: o your view produces a lot of items (rows * columns) o you don't have a pager or  you have a pager with MANY items per page o near-raw data is more important than rendered data View-driven maps that cannot be cached are usually great beneficiaries.

-May not work on all fields in your View.
-Fields currently supported are: o general fields o taxonomy terms o images (public, produced in thumbnail format) o files o Geofields, drupal.org/project/geofield o Address Fields,drupal.org/project/addressfield
+May not fully work on all fields in your View.
+Fields currently supported are: o Plain fields o Taxonomy terms (plain or linked) o Images and their image styles (e.g., thumbnail, medium, large), plus links to file or content o Files with the following field Formatters:
+   - Generic file
+   - URL to file
+   With File Entity module enabled:
+   - Download link, with token support
+   - Rendered file, in View modes: Default, Teaser, Preview o Geofields, drupal.org/project/geofield o Address Fields, drupal.org/project/addressfield

+Of the "Multiple field settings" the following are somewhat supported:
+- "Display all values in the same row" toggle
+- display type (unordered, ordered or separated list)
+- display # values
+- starting from

+Again: many rendering options will be ignored.
+That is partly where the speed comes from!

 BACKGROUND
 ==========